AlexGalays/durendal-js/README.md

 Render().into()
   .added(func).removed(func).each(func)
 ```
+`created` is called everytime a DOM node is created but before it is added
 `added` is called everytime a DOM node is created and added
 `removed` is called everytime a DOM node is removed
 `each` is called for each node/data everytime render() is called